Plasmonic Aerosols: Results and Discussion

 To understand the spectroscopic evolution of the evaporating water-nanorod droplets, further simulations were carried out in Fig. 3.
 Initially, a nanorod ($l=60~nm$, $d=25~nm$) was surrounded with water, yielding an extinction peak wavelength at $670~nm$ (red curve), Fig. 3(a).
-The nanorod was then embedded into a water droplet of diameter, $D=200~nm$ and surrounded by air (orange curve).
-The peak wavelength remained constant, however the magnitude of the peak increases by $\sim 1/3$ due to the increased scattering contribution to the extinction from the water droplet.
-As the diameter of the water droplet radially decreased to $61~nm$, mimicking evaporation, the peak wavelength blue shifted to $624~nm$ (green curve).
-The extinction peak then jumped to $582~nm$ when $D=l=60~nm$, Fig. 3(b), due to the ends of the nanorod being exposed to air.
+The nanorod was then embedded into a water droplet of diameter $D=200~nm$ and surrounded by air (orange curve).
+The magnitude of the peak is increased by $\sim 1/3$ compared to a homogenous water medium due to the increased scattering contribution to the extinction from the water droplet surface.
+As the diameter of the water droplet decreased to $61~nm$, mimicking evaporation, the peak wavelength blue shifted to $624~nm$ (green curve).
+The extinction peak then drastically shifted to $582~nm$ when $D=l=60~nm$, as seen in Fig. 3(b), due to the ends of the nanorod being exposed to air.
 For droplet diameters less than the length of the nanorod the extinction peak remains constant, only slightly increasing in magnitude once all the water is removed.

-Fig. 3(c-e) shows the extinction, scattering and absorption cross sections of a large aspect ratio gold nanorod $(l=450~nm, d=20~nm)$ as the diameter of the water droplet deceases from $D=1,000~nm$ to $D=l=450~nm$.
+Fig. 3(c-e) shows the extinction, scattering, and absorption cross sections of a high aspect ratio gold nanorod $(l=450~nm, d=20~nm)$ as the diameter of the water droplet decreases from $D=1,000~nm$ to $D=l=450~nm$.
 The most striking feature as the water droplet evaporates is the decrease in the visible wavelength scattering.
-The albedo ratio, scattering to extinction cross sections, are $0.066$ for the $l=60~nm$ nanorods and $0.366$ for the $l=450~nm$ nanorods.
+The albedo, which is the ratio of the scattering cross-section to the extinction cross-section, is $0.066$ for the $l=60~nm$ nanorods and $0.366$ for the $l=450~nm$ nanorods.

+Transitioning the nanorods from the liquid to the gas state results in large shifts in the absorbance peak wavelength, as shown in Fig. 2.
+By monitoring the peak shifts and comparing the measurements with simulations, we can accurately determine the local refractive index of the medium surrounding the nanorods and therefore infer the state of the nanorod suspension, e.g. water, toluene, or air.
+Moreover, the effective Q-factor is a good metric to ensure the nanorods are not aggregated, as discussed with Fig. 2.

+To validate that the nanorods are dispersed in air, we carried out experiments and simulations measuring the absorbance peak wavelength at various aspect ratios of the gold nanorods: $7.5$, $13$, $16.8$, $33$, and $38$ in toluene and air (Fig. 4(a)).